richiebotteri/richiebotteri/README.md

 **Backend**
 - Experience with backend services such as **Supabase** and **Appwrite** (similar to **Firebase**).
 - Can integrate these services into frontend applications for features like authentication, database management, storage, and real-time updates.

-## Lets Connect !
-I'm currently open for hire in Norway.
-You can find me on [Linkedin](https://www.linkedin.com/in/richie-botteri-1aab8b82/)